goldmermaid/MLU-MLOps-Lab/README.md

 A common practice after deploying an end-to-end pipeline is stress testing.
 Here you can execute stress tests to see how well your model is performing.

 First, navigate to the folder `MLU-MLOps-lab/lab` and open notebook `lab2c_Stress_Test.ipynb`.
-Simply follow the instrutions on the notebook and run the notebook.
+Simply follow the instructions on the notebook and run the notebook.
 After running this stress test script, go to the *AWS Console* -> *Sagemaker*, then click on the *Endpoint* `iris-model-production`.
 Under the endpoint `iris-model-production` , click on the `View logs` to monitor logs in *CloudWatch*.

 <p align="center">
   <img src="imgs/lab2c_cloudwatch.png" alt="drawing" width="600"/>
 </p>

-In CloudWatch, we can select multiple metrics to view the instance health and build your monitor graph, such as `Invocations`, `ModelLatency` and `OverheadLatency` as showing below:
+In CloudWatch, we can select multiple metrics to view the instance health and build your monitor graph, such as `Invocations`, `ModelLatency` and `OverheadLatency` as shown below:

 <p align="center">
   <img src="imgs/lab2c_cloudwatch_metrics.png" alt="drawing" width="600"/>
 </p>

-Then modify the quantitive units (column names) `Statistic`, `Period` and the `Y Axis` as below:
+Then modify the quantitative units (column names) `Statistic`, `Period` and the `Y Axis` as below:

 <p align="center">
   <img src="imgs/lab2c_cloudwatch_units.png" alt="drawing" width="600"/>